FlowCI/docs/en/secret/auth.md

 - Access `Auth` secret from script

-  It can be accessed from script if the `secrets` has beed defined from step YAML
+  It can be accessed from script if the `secrets` has beed defined in `step` YAML

   ```yaml
   steps: